 - Size of PDF-417 barcode.
-When opening a PDF-417 2D barcode in NiceLabel 2017, the aspect ratio is adjusted to a value of at least 1.5 in order to ensure standard compliance.
+When opening a PDF-417 barcode in NiceLabel 2017, the aspect ratio adjusts to a value of at least 1.5 to ensure standard compliance.
 Also, after designing a PDF-417 barcode with value for the rows and columns set to 0, NiceLabel 2017 can display the barcode with a slightly different size or ratio.
-The data itself remains encoded correctly, but you will have to make sure the barcode still fits on the label.
-Barcode placement can be verified using the label preview.
+The data remains encoded correctly, but make sure the barcode still fits on the label.

 - QR Code displays the error message "Contents of item cannot be set, because its value is invalid.
 Value to encode is too long.
 Either update the content or barcode properties to allow more content" during printing.
 This error might appear when you try to print a label which was created in NiceLabel 6 and contains a QR Code with invalid properties.
-In NiceLabel 6, in certain scenarios, the designer allowed you to define invalid content for the selected type of QR Code.
-NiceLabel 2017 loads such label and recognizes the incompatibility during printing.
-You have to verify the settings of the erroneous barcode object.
+NiceLabel 2017 loads such labels and recognizes the incompatibilities during printing.
+Verify the settings of the erroneous barcode object.

 - Rotating the object with enabled fill option also rotates the fill itself.
-When rotating the object with enabled fill option in NiceLabel 6, only the object was rotated, while the fill retained its absolute orientation relative to the label).
-In NiceLabel 2017, rotating the object also rotates the fill effect – fill settings are retained relative to the object.
+When rotating the object with enabled fill option in NiceLabel 6, only the object is rotated, while the fill retained its absolute orientation relative to the label).
+In NiceLabel 2017, rotating the object also rotates the fill effect – fill settings retaines relative to the object.

 - The Rectangle object has uniform thickness setting.
-In NiceLabel 6, you could define different values for horizontal and vertical thickness.
+In NiceLabel 6 you could define different values for horizontal and vertical thickness.
 In NiceLabel 2017, the Rectangle object has a single uniform thickness setting.
-When loading a Rectangle object on a label created in NiceLabel 6, horizontal thickness is applied.
+When loading a Rectangle object from a label created in NiceLabel 6, horizontal thickness applies.

 - Picture mirroring.
-The options to flip picture vertical or horizontal are not available.
+The options to flip pictures vertical or horizontal are not available.

 - Relative object positioning across label sides.
 Object position cannot be linked to the position of some object from the other label side.

 - Global variables.
-NiceLabel 2017 uses a new folder (normally C:\ProgramData\NiceLabel\Global Variables) or Control Center's database for LMS users to store the global variables.
-If you want to use the global variables from NiceLabel 6, you have to copy the variables from NiceLabel 6 location to the new location.
+NiceLabel 2017 uses a new folder (by default C:\ProgramData\NiceLabel\Global Variables) or Control Center's database to store the global variables.
+If you want to use the global variables from NiceLabel 6, copy the variables from NiceLabel 6 location to the new location.
 Global variables with counter rollover settings are not supported – the setting is ignored.

 - Custom check digit algorithms are not available.
-The custom check digit functionality from NiceLabel 6 (the definition of check digit algorithms and the action to execute the algorithm) cannot be used in NiceLabel 2017.
-This was not a frequently used functionality.
+The custom check digit functionality from NiceLabel 6 cannot be used in NiceLabel 2017.
 The alternative is to code a custom check digit algorithm using VBScript or Python.

-- Non-supported functions.
-There are a few functions that you might be familiar with from NiceLabel 6, but are not longer available in NiceLabel 2017.
-These are: User defined check-digit algorithms, Currency exchange, PIATS Code.
-They can be replaced using a custom VBScript or Python scripts.
+- Non-supported functions: User defined check-digit algorithms, Currency exchange, and PIATS Code.
+They can be replaced using a custom VBScript or Python script.

 - Non-supported "label" API object in scripting.
 This part of the ActiveX API was previously also accessible from the label itself.
-This object was frequently used to set the conditional visibility of objects and to set the values of other label variables.
+This functionality was used to set the conditional visibility of objects and to set the values of other label variables.
 NiceLabel 2017 allows direct defining of conditional visibility separately for each object in the design area.
-To set the label values of other variables, PowerForms application can easily be created for such task.
+To set the label values of other variables, use PowerForms application.

 - RFID "Read & Store".
 RFID support in NiceLabel 2017 allows you to encode RFID tags on a smart label.
-This functionality is offered through NiceLabel printer drivers.
-However, the "Read & Store" (reads the contents of an RFID tag – usually UniqueID – and to saves it to a local database) feature is not supported yet.
+NiceLabel printer drivers enable this functionality.
+The "Read & Store" (reads the contents of an RFID tag – usually UniqueID – and saves it to a local database) feature is not supported in NiceLabel V2017.

 - No value used for NULL fields in databases.
 If a table field contains a NULL value, NiceLabel 2017 no longer displays the default field (such as 0) and ignores its content.

 - No need to define the format of DateTime fields.
-In NiceLabel 6, you had to explicitly set the data type to Date in order to use the user's localization settings.
-In NiceLabel 2017, these settings are used by default.
+In NiceLabel 6, you had to set the data type to Date if you wanted to use the localization settings.
+NiceLabel 2017 applies these settings by default.

 - Consistent handling of DateTime fields.
-In NiceLabel 6, a data field was handled differently when being used on a label and when being used on a form.
-In NiceLabel 2017, a common data source is used and equally handled on a label and on a form.
-If you have a DateTime field with empty Time component, its output are the Date component alone (the output format for the field must be a default one with "HH:mm:ss" at the end).
-If you really want to force a format using the empty Time component at the end (00:00:00), you can add a space at the end of the output date format.
+In NiceLabel 6 data fields were handled differently on a label than on a form.
+In NiceLabel 2017, forms and labels use common data sources.
+If you have a DateTime field with an empty Time component, its output is the Date component alone (the output format for the field must be a default one with "HH:mm:ss" at the end).
+If you want to force a format using the empty Time component at the end (00:00:00), you can add a space at the end of the output date format.

 - Data from linked fields and objects.
 NiceLabel Designer Standard 6 had the option to merge values from various objects and to use the merged value in a new object.
 Such object data merging is not available in NiceLabel 2017.
-However, the linked fields functionality loads correctly when you import legacy label files (.LBL) into NiceLabel 2017.
-Values are merged using the Concatenate function.
+However, the functionality of the linked fields loads correctly when you import legacy label files (.LBL) into NiceLabel 2017.
+Concatenate function merge the values.

 - Database filter with LIKE condition:

-Filter with LIKE relation will search for %value% not value%.
+Filter with LIKE relation searches for %value%, not value%.
 In NiceLabel 6, LIKE relation was handled differently in NiceLabel Pro and in NiceForm.
-NiceLabel Pro created a condition for LIKE that queried for value% (wildcard at the end), whereas NiceForm created a condition that queried for %value% (wildcard at both ends).
-NiceLabel 2017 uses the %value% implementation – same as NiceForm previously.
+NiceLabel Pro created a condition for LIKE that queried for value% (wildcard at the end), while NiceForm created a condition that queried for %value% (wildcard at both ends).
+NiceLabel 2017 uses the %value% implementation – same as NiceForm V6.

 - Honoring original newline character for data coming from database sources.
-NiceLabel 2017 will keep the original newline character, might it be CR, LF or CR/LF.
+NiceLabel 2017 keeps the original newline character, like CR, LF or CR/LF.
 NiceLabel 6 always reformatted the newline into CR/LF syntax.

-- Labels saved in NiceLabel versions prior to 5.4.4 cannot be used without a conversion.
-Print modules in NiceLabel 2017, such as NiceLabel Print, NiceLabel Automation and NiceLabel .NET API cannot print legacy labels (.LBL) that have been saved with NiceLabel prior to version 5.4.4.
-When you try to print such label, you receive the message "File <label> was created by an older label designer and contains design features that cannot be used.
-To make the label available, open it in the latest version of designer and save it."
+- Labels saved in NiceLabel versions prior to 5.4.4 cannot be used without conversion.
+Print modules in NiceLabel 2017, such as NiceLabel Print, NiceLabel Automation, and NiceLabel .NET API cannot print legacy labels (.LBL) that are saved with NiceLabel older than 5.4.4.
+When you try to print such labels, you receive the message "File <label> was created by an older label designer and contains design features that cannot be used.
+To make the label available, open it in V5.4.4. or V6.x and save it."
 To make these labels available for printing, open them in NiceLabel Designer 2017 and re-save them in the new .NLBL format.

 - Document Metadata.
 Metadata about the current document, such as author, keywords, comment, and file version is not available.